fieldtrip/website/workshop/practicalmeeg2022/handson_groupanalysis.md

 # Group-level statistics with parametric and non-parametric methods

 {% include markup/info %}
-This tutorial was written specifically for the [PracticalMEEG workshop in Aix-en-Provence](/workshop/practicalmeeg2022) in December 2022.
+This tutorial was written specifically for the [PracticalMEEG workshop in Aix-en-Provence](/workshop/practicalmeeg2022) in December 2022 and is part of a coherent sequence of tutorials.
 It is an adjusted version of the [event-related statistics tutorial](/tutorial/eventrelatedstatistics) and an updated version of the corresponding tutorial for [Paris 2019](/workshop/paris2019).
 {% include markup/end %}

 ## Introduction